yashkundu/falcon/README.md

-# 🦅 Falcon : A fast reverse-proxy
+# 🦅 Falcon : A dynamic reverse-proxy

 A dynamic reverse-proxy server built using Go which can be used as Load Balancer and API Gateway.